TryPix/KDUZ/README.md

 Curses is by installed by default on Mac and Linux versions of Python, but if on Windows, make sure to install it:
 > python -m pip install windows-curses

+Then, make sure to full screen a terminal application (Powershell works as well) and run:
+> python kduz.py